Aritmethic lattices of $\SO(1,n)$ and units of group rings: Unit groups

 Therefore we need to prove that if $R$ is an order in $D$ with $M_2(D)$ an exceptional component of type (2) then $\SL_2(R)$ is good.
 The goodness of $\SL_2(\Z)$ is the subject of \cite[Exercise 2, page 16]{Serre1997}.
 By \cite[Corollary 4.3]{GrunewaldJaikinZalesskii2008}, if $D$ is an imaginary quadratic field then $\SL_2(R)$ is good.
 Thus we need only to consider the case where $D$ is a totally definite quaternion algebra over $\Q$.

 By Remark \ref{quaternions}, $Spin(1,5)\cong \SL(2, \HQ)$, where $\HQ$ is the real algebra of Hamiltonian quaternions and so $\SL_2(R)$ is commensurable with arithmetic lattices of $\SO(1,5)$.
-By \cite[Theorem 1.10]{BergeronHaglundWise2011} standard arithmetic lattices of $\SO(1,n)$ are virtually compact special and Haglund and Wise proved in \cite{H-W-1} that any such group is a virtually virtual retract of right angled Artin group.
+By \cite[Lemma 6.3 and Theorem 7.4]{PS} a standard arithmetic subgroup of $\SO(1,n)$ is a virtually virtual retract of a virtually compact special group and by Haglund and Wise proved in \cite{H-W-1} that any such group is a virtually virtual retract of right angled Artin group.
 By \cite[Proposition 3.8]{MinasyanZalesskii2015} virtually virtual retracts of right angled Artin group are good.

 It remains to explain that $\SL_2(R)$ is commensurable with a standard arithmetic subgroup of $\SO(1,5)$.
-Let $H$ be a torsion free finite index subgroup of $\SL_2(R)$ contained in $\SO(1,5)$.
+Let $H$ be a torsion-free finite index subgroup of $\SL_2(R)$ contained in $\SO(1,5)$.
 Then $H$ is the fundamental group of a hyperbolic manifold $M$.
 Then $M$ is not closed, since the fundamental group of a closed hyperbolic manifold is hyperbolic, but $H$ contains $\Z\times\Z$.
 Then by \cite[Proposition 6.4.2]{Morris2015}, $H$ is standard.
 This finishes the proof of (i).

 (ii) Taking $R_i = \Z Ge_i$ the map $x\mapsto (xe_1,...,xe_n)$ is an embedding of $\Z G$ in $\prod_i R_i$.
 Then $\U(\Z G)=\Z G \cap \prod_i \U(R_i) \subseteq \prod_i \U(R_i) \subseteq \prod_i R_i$.
 By \Cref{standard arithmetic} combined with \Cref{quaternions}, we have that $\U(R_i)$ is hereditarily conjugacy separable.
 By \cite[Theorem 1.2]{Ferov2016} a direct product of hereditarily conjugacy separable groups is hereditarily conjugacy separable, hence so is $\U(\Z G)$.
 This finishes the proof of \Cref{good}. \end{proofof}